gergelyorosz/GhostSocialCasper/README.md

 ### Futher customizing the Theme

-My blog at [pragmaticengineer.com]() uses a slightly modified version of the theme.
+My blog at [pragmaticengineer.com](http://pragmaticengineer.com) uses a slightly modified version of the theme.

 ![pragmaticengineer.com theme changes](https://raw.githubusercontent.com/gergelyorosz/GhostSocialCasper/master/github-images/pragmaticengineer-com.png)

-Here is how to make some of the changes I performed:
+Here is how to make some of the changes I performed.
+(Note that all these changes are in the [pragmaticengineer-com](https://github.com/gergelyorosz/GhostSocialCasper/tree/pragmaticengineer-com) branch.)

 #### Change the profile image from the blog logo to something else